-The first is fairly straight forward and is OK for the more adventurous beginners out there.
-The second has a steep decent towards the end so care should be taken when heading down, especially in the wet, though it should be achievable for most standards of rider.
+The first is fairly straightforward and is OK for the more adventurous beginners out there.
+The second has a steep descent towards the end so care should be taken when heading down, especially in the wet, though it should be achievable for most standards of rider.

 If you look to the right of point five on the map you will see Scaleber Force.
 It’s well worth the short detour to take a look at the 40ft waterfall whose crystal clear waters tumble over the limestone cliffs before plunging into a deep pool.
 It’s only a short walk from the road.

 Proceed up the single track tarmac road to the start of the trail.
 As you approach there are fantastic views to the left.
 The track starts as a car-width solid base across open moorland.
 Heading slightly uphill over a stony base should prove no problems.
 There’s a bench on the left, so take the opportunity to sit back and take in the amazing views behind and the distant Dales in front of you.
 Continuing on the going is bouncy and has some shallow ruts.
 There will be puddles here in the wet, but nothing major or deep.